Interpreting Skills

 Overall, my feedback was very rich, and I find myself going back to it often to continue processing it and thinking about how I can continue applying it to my work.
 This interpretation was a very positive experience for me and I am grateful for all of the opportunities to learn it provided me.

-The work below serves as a sample of my best secondary interpretation.
-Again, my interpreting skills are still developing and my experiences with interpreting school content are still limited.
-I predict that this video will be replaced before graduation as I know my skills and best work will look very different.
+Fall 2024: The work below serves as a sample of my best secondary interpretation.
+Again, my interpreting skills are still developing, and my experiences with interpreting school content are still limited.
+I predict that this video will be replaced before graduation, as I know my skills and best work will look very different.
 The student consumer in this classroom is Emma.
-She is a 9th Grader who uses ASL and is from a multi-generation Deaf family.
+She is a 9th-grader who uses ASL and is from a multigenerational Deaf family.
 Emma is mainstreamed with interpreting services.
-She has no other need other than her deafness which means the TOD does check-ins once a week with Emma.
-This cued me to try to use language that was more ASL on the signing spectrum.
+She has no other need other than her deafness, which means the TOD does check-ins once a week with Emma.
+This prompted me to use language that was closer to ASL on the signing spectrum.
 Additionally, I knew that I would not need to make any other language adjustments because it was not reported that she had other disabilities (physical, learning, or cognitive) to consider.

 Being that we have worked with this material before, I knew that after my analysis, I wanted to start warming-up the vocabulary words and the concepts on my hands again.
 As I was doing this practice, I realized that a lot of the choices I was making felt very similar to the previous interpretation that I did.
 I went back to that video and watched it to see that it was true and it seemed that I was stuck in certain ways to approach certain content.
 Noticing this, I went back to the discussion board where we all posted our videos and watched a few of my classmates’ videos.
 Seeing the different approaches helped my creativity open up again and I felt more ready in my ability to make different choices if I thought it would be more effective.
 One goal I had was to increase my processing speed, especially compared to the first recording of this content, and so I also practiced with other source materials.